vaunakiller/openmw-vr/README.md

 Known Issues
 ------------
 - For oculus headsets, the SteamVR runtime is broken.
 You'll need to use the Oculus runtimes.
-- The loading screen does not show any backgrounds
 - Movies play upside down
 - Cannot point and click in the main menu, you must use the right hand controller as explained above
-- Performance is shite, you will likely have to play without fancy shadows or water shaders.
+- Performance is shite, you may have to play without fancy shadows or water shaders.
 - Audio is not automatically captured.
   - Work around this by adding the line `device = OpenAL Soft on Headphones (2- Rift Audio)` under `[Sound]` in settings.cfg.
 Replace the device string with the string corresponding to your device.
 You can find a list of device strings in openmw.log after running it once.